oj-codes/mathbliss/content/posts/2025-12-12-calculus-1-unit-5.md

 Σᵢ₌₁ⁿ i means 1 + 2 + 3 + ... + n.
 The i is a counter.
 It starts at 1, ends at n, and you sum every value.

-That's it.
-Fancy notation for addition.
+It's fancy notation for addition.
 You'll see it in the definition of integrals, and it's useful for writing Riemann sums compactly.

 ### Riemann sums: the rectangles method